(Or Why to start a business in first place?)

 These Royal Palm trees have marked the day that I’ve surrendered to the desire of making things differently.
 They gave me a sense that the sky is actually the limit.
 When I realised that, actually, there was no limit for what one can create.
 Like a seed that becomes a tree, some things in life just evolve organically.
 What if this thought could be translated into a business?

 If I would sow one seed, what would it contain?
 I soon enough realised I was rather…broadly oriented.
 I felt as an entrepreneur I could mix and mingle, have a go on all that I found interesting.
 Business, Arts, Literature, Music, Media, Storytelling…

 NOT ALWAYS TRUE!

 I’ve also learnt that focus is VERY important.
 And that the creative and executive parts of the business seldom walk hand in hand.

 That aside, I wasn’t naive though: my mom had been an entrepreneur as well.
 I knew what it’d take: hard work, the right market feeling, mastering areas I wasn’t so familiar with to make my venture profitable.
 Choose business above family and friends many times.

-On the early stages of starting my business, what kept me up at night was the thought: how can I make my business relevant for the biggest amount of people in the world?
+On the early stages, what kept me up at night was the thought: how can I make my business relevant for the biggest amount of people in the world?
 How can I wake up every morning with an unwavering faith to make it work?
 I know I couldn’t keep myself going without diving in to the depth of my WHY.
 WHY do I want to run a business?
 Why the need to make it relevant?
 So much information.
 In those days i’ve struggled a lot with mind clutters and analysis paralysis.